artze/code_journal/journal/posts/Format_Storage_Devices_in_Arch.md

 error writing at offset xxx: Input/output error
 ```

-We could get around it by adding the `-x` option, see [here](https://www.linuxquestions.org/questions/linux-general-1/problem-wiping-a-drive-with-shred-command-645258/#post5383350).
-This is untested.
+We could get around it by adding the `-x` option, see [here](https://www.linuxquestions.org/questions/linux-general-1/problem-wiping-a-drive-with-shred-command-645258/#post5383350) (this is untested)

 ### Using `dd`

 Overwrite drive with random data

 ```
-dd if=/dev/urandom of=/dev/sdX bs=<size in bytes> status=progress
+dd if=/dev/urandom of=/dev/sdX bs=1M status=progress
 ```

 +++